Course/module sharing scheme arrangements in the University of London

 Contact details for individual colleges can be found at http://www.history.ac.uk/syllabus/school

 1. Any proposed new Group II or III courses should be written up on the pro-forma (Appendix A) and emailed to email@example.com no later than the last Wednesday in January of each year.

 2. Any other updates to the University of London History syllabus online (http://www.history.ac.uk/syllabus/intercollegiate-courses) e.g. courses to be deleted, text to be updated, to be emailed to firstname.lastname@example.org by the first Wednesday in February each year.

 3. The final lists of BA courses available intercollegiately to be published on individual department websites (e.g. departments could just link through to the University of London History syllabus online) and notification when this is complete to be circulated to the groups by 15 February at the latest.
 Departments should also clearly state whether or not they can adhere to the conventional time slots for Group II (Thursdays, 14:00-16:00) and Group III (Mondays, 14:00-16:00) courses

-4. Departments request places on courses not more than four weeks after point 3.
+4. Departments request places on courses by 21 March at the latest.
 Departments should exchange student names and their email addresses at this stage.

 5. Departments return final decisions one week later.

 Colleges should reserve one place per college on each course for intercollegiate students on Group III modules and up to two places on each course for intercollegiate students on Group II modules.